fdurant/fdurant_github_io_source/_posts/projects/2015-05-05-kiva-talk-brussels-data-science-community.md

 obviously steers lending behavior, favoring some loan proposals over others.

-The really interesting question, now, is  for Kiva to decide **whether the a priori prediction offered by the model should play a role in highlighting soon-to-expire loans** (and/or other types of featured loans).
+The really interesting question, now, is  **whether the a priori prediction offered by the model should play a role in highlighting soon-to-expire loans** (and/or other types of featured loans).